Find your care

 The distinction between “eating disorder” and “disordered eating” can be subtle.
 If you’re concerned about your child’s disordered eating patterns, it’s important to get treatment as soon as possible.
 Early treatment can help prevent the progression to an eating disorder or speed recovery from an established eating disorder.

-The causes and symptoms of eating disorders may be different for each patient.
+Eating disorder symptoms and causes may be different for each patient.
 The major types of eating disorders include:

 Anorexia nervosa: A disorder characterized by an obsessive fear of gaining weight, severe food restriction and distorted body image.